Introduction to Cross Site Scripting

 Finding Cross-Site Scripting Vulnerabilities

-- XSS vulnerabilities occur for two reasons either the input from the user is not validated before sending it to the server or the output received to the browser is not HTML encoded.
-Keeping in mind the disastrous impact of XSS vulnerability and protecting the privacy of users, it is very important to find whether the web application is vulnerable to XSS or not.
+- XSS vulnerabilities occur for two reasons: either the user’s input is not validated before sending it to the server, or the output received to the browser is not HTML encoded.
+Keeping in mind the disastrous impact of XSS vulnerability and protecting users’ privacy, it is essential to find whether the web application is vulnerable to XSS.

-- Although XSS is difficult to identify and remove, the best way to check is to perform the security review of the code and check for all the places where the input from the HTTP request can make its way to display as Output in an application.
-Using the automatic vulnerability scanner tools which include specialized XSS scanner module to scan the whole web application can also help in scanning and finding the vulnerabilities in an application.
+- Although XSS is difficult to identify and remove, the best way to check is to perform the code’s security review and check for all the places where the input from the HTTP request can make its way to display as Output in an application.
+Using the automatic vulnerability scanner tools, which include a specialized XSS scanner module to scan the whole web application, can also help in scanning and finding the vulnerabilities in an application.

 How to Prevent XSS?

-- XSS is a code injection vulnerability, so it is very important to encoding the data which is sent to the server and the data which comes from the server to the browser of a user.
+- XSS is a code injection vulnerability, so it is essential to encode the data sent to the server and the data that comes from the server to the browser of a user.

 - Developers should sanitize the input and should never output the data directly received from the user without validating it.